Kwanto Wase Rice - Sustainably Grown

 Oryza sativa

 (115 days) Open-pollinated.
 A upland variety from Japan.
 We picked up this short-grained brown rice based on our seed grower’s glowing endorsement.
-Much easier to hull and process with human-powered equipment than Titanio Rose and Duborskian, and we think it taste better.
+Much easier to hull and process with human-powered equipment than Titanio Rose and Duborskian, and we think it tastes better.
 Strong plants resist lodging.
 Does not require flooding but will grow in saturated soils.

 ECOThis item is sustainably grown